Weekly Program Guide

 Lance presents a show covering early to contemporary folk, country, and bluegrass, plus some discussion of historical context, including news of current events in the bluegrass and folk community.
 From an acoustic perspective, Lance explores other influences, including classic early jazz, blues, ragtime, border music, etc.

-This week: Selections from previously recorded programs.
-Please keep in mind that any dates mentioned are in the past.
+This week: Selections from show archives.
+Please note that any dates mentioned are in the past.

 Thursday